comgram/pyglpainter/README.md

 # pyglpainter - Python OpenGL Painter

-(c) 2015 Michael Franzl

-MIT License (see below for wording)

-## Minimalistic but modern OpenGL drawing for technical applications
+Minimalistic but modern OpenGL drawing for technical applications

-This class extends PyQt5's QGLWidget with boilerplate code neccessary for applications which want to build a classical orthagnoal 3D world in which the user can interactively navigate with the mouse via the classical (and expected) Pan-Zoom-Rotate paradigm implemented via a
+This module includes the class PainterWidget, extending PyQt5's QGLWidget with boilerplate code neccessary for applications which want to build a classical orthagnoal 3D world in which the user can interactively navigate with the mouse via the classical (and expected) Pan-Zoom-Rotate paradigm implemented via a